Al Horford sets playoff career-high with 30 points, leads Celtics to pivotal Game 4 victory 116-108

 This is also Horford's first career 30-point game in 132 playoff games. pic.twitter.com/0sU2RFW5LN

-Jayson Tatum, despite the early struggles, picked up the offense in crunch time and reached 30 points.
-Jaylen Brown got in foul trouble, and finished with only 18 points.
-Marcus Smart was the closer for Boston, he finished with 18 points and eight assists.
+Jayson Tatum, despite the early struggles, picked up the offense in crunch time and reached 30 points, too.
+Jaylen Brown got in foul trouble, and finished with 18 points.
+Marcus Smart was the closer for Boston, scoring four of the final eight points and finished with 18 points and eight assists.

-The Bucks entered the pivotal Monday night tip up 2-1 after winning game three in dramatic fashion.
+The Bucks entered the pivotal Monday night tip up 2-1 after winning Game 3 in dramatic fashion.
 The defending champions held off a late Celtics run that ended with missed tip-in opportunities to send the game to overtime.

-Ninety minutes before tipoff, Robert Williams was announced as out with left knee soreness, making game four the fifth game of eight Williams missed this postseason.
+And ninety minutes before tipoff, Robert Williams was announced as out with left knee soreness, making Game 4 the fifth game of eight Williams missed this postseason.

 The Bucks started off on a 6-0 run through two minutes, as the Celtics offense committed a few fouls and turned the ball over early.
 As the defenses held strong, the Bucks kept a significant edge through six minutes, 13-6.